ericholscher/ericholscher.com/site/blog/2017/aug/2/pacman-rule-conferences.rst

 and like they are *doing the right thing* by talking to new folks.
-There is a second part of this equation, which is the group of people a person joins, and that's where the Pacman Rule comes in.
+There is a second part of this equation, which is the group of people a person joins, and that's where the *Pac-Man Rule* comes in.

+.. _pac-man-rule:

 The Pac-Man Rule
 ----------------